 How to Apply

-Please be sure your cover letter contains the following items:
+When applying, please be sure your cover letter contains the following items:

-An explanation of why you want to intern with the HRC and how your background is relevant to HRC’s work.
+- An explanation of why you want to intern with the HRC and how your background is relevant to HRC’s work.
 A list of HRC’s projects can be found under the “Policy” tab of this website.
 However, you may also suggest additional human rights projects that you would like to explore during your internship with the HRC.

-A description of your time commitment.
+- A description of your time commitment.
 We generally prefer interns to agree to at least two full days a week for a period of 3 months but are willing to accommodate students’ class schedules on a case-by-case basis.

-HRC is dedicated to non discrimination principles and equal opportunity employment and does not discriminate on the basis of race, color, religion, creed, sex, national origin, ethnicity, age, disability or medical condition, Acquired Immune Deficiency (AIDS/HIV) or AIDS related conditions, political affiliation, sexual orientation, ancestry, marital or domestic partner status, gender identity, parental status, veteran status, height, weight, or any other basis protected by law.
+HRC is dedicated to non-discrimination principles and equal opportunity employment and does not discriminate on the basis of race, color, religion, creed, sex, national origin, ethnicity, age, disability or medical condition, Acquired Immune Deficiency (AIDS/HIV) or AIDS related conditions, political affiliation, sexual orientation, ancestry, marital or domestic partner status, gender identity, parental status, veteran status, height, weight, or any other basis protected by law.

 We look forward to hearing from you!